The Hive

 The Problem: What problem are you helping to solve and who will benefit the most from your solution?
 How close are you to the problem and/or community impacted?

-In our area, there are physical spaces that could support young people’s sport, movement & play, yet they remain locked, underused & inaccessible.
-At the same time, neurodiverse young people face significant barriers to participating in physical activity – not because they lack interest, but because many existing space/ programmes do not reflect their needs or experiences.
-Through our existing SEND clubs we regularly hear from young people and families that mainstream sport feels inaccessible: competitive, noisy, inflexible or socially exposing.
-Young people tell us they have tried activities but stopped attending because they struggled to understand how to participate, felt overwhelmed by the environment, or worried about getting things wrong.
-We also know that some neurodiverse young people miss opportunities to build confidence in sport from an early age because specialist support sessions often take place during PE, reducing access to movement & physical activity from the outset.
+In London, there are physical spaces that could support young people’s sport, movement & play, yet they remain locked, underused & inaccessible.
+At the same time, autistic & learning-disabled young people face significant barriers to participating in physical activity – not because they lack interest, but because many existing spaces/ programmes do not reflect their needs or experiences.
+Through our existing SEND clubs we regularly hear from young people & families that mainstream sport feels inaccessible: competitive, noisy, inflexible or socially exposing.
+They tell us they have tried activities but stopped attending because they struggled to understand how to participate, felt overwhelmed by the environment, or worried about getting things wrong.
+We also know that some autistic & learning-disabled young people miss opportunities to build confidence in sport from an early age because specialist support sessions often take place during PE, reducing access to movement & physical activity from the outset.
 The problem is therefore not simply a lack of provision.
-Spaces & programmes are designed around non-disabled expectations meaning young people who could benefit most from movement for wellbeing, confidence, self-regulation & social connection are often those least able to access it.
-The Hive will focus initially on autistic and learning-disabled young people aged 14–20, who are already actively engaged in our programmes and will become co-designers of the space.
-Together, we will create playful, flexible indoor & outdoor spaces for exercise & sport.
-By involving young people as experts in shaping the environment, activities & culture of the space, we aim to increase participation while challenging assumptions about who community spaces are for & how they should be designed.
+Spaces & programmes are designed around non-disabled expectations meaning young people who could benefit most from movement for confidence, self-regulation & social connection are often those least able to access it.
+The Hive will focus initially on autistic and learning-disabled young people aged 14–20, with a small group becoming co-designers of the space - this group will be known as the Hive Mind.
+Together we will create playful, flexible indoor & outdoor spaces for exercise & sport.
+By involving young people as experts in shaping the environment, activities & culture, we aim to increase participation while challenging assumptions about who community spaces are for & how they should be designed.

 Your approach: How are you/ will you addressing the problem outlined above?
 How does your solution unlock or reimagine access to spaces for sport and physical activity?
 What role do landowners, local authorities, or other decision-making stakeholders play in your approach?
 We'd love to know about the origin of your idea, and what was your "aha" moment" that led you to take action?

-The Hive addresses 2 connected challenges: underused public assets & the exclusion of neurodiverse young people from sport, movement and community life; at the same time these young people are struggling to find spaces where they belong, public buildings & outdoor facilities are standing empty.
-In partnership with the local authority, we will transform these spaces into a beautiful, playful & inclusive sports hub co-designed by the young people who will use it.
-We will remove barriers in four ways.
-1-we unlock physical access by repurposing underused buildings & adapting them to be sensory-considerate, flexible, welcoming.
-2-we will remove design barriers by placing end users at the centre of the process.
-Through co-design workshops they will shape the design and layout of a new indoor studio and padel court, followed by decision making around equipment & session structure - a model already implemented at SEACC.
-3-a sustainable financial model: SEACC’s private hire model subsidises free & low-cost community sessions, creating a viable shared-use model not reliant solely on grant funding.
-4-we will remove social barriers by creating visible opportunities for disabled and non-disabled young people to volunteer, facilitate and partake in sessions together.
+Our "aha" moment was realising that autistic & learning-disabled young people aren't disengaged from sport – they're disengaged from environments that were not designed with them in mind.
+Our solution addresses 2 connected challenges: underused public assets & the exclusion of autistic & learning-disabled young people from sport, movement & community life.
+While these young people struggle to find spaces where they feel at ease, public buildings & outdoor facilities stand empty.
+We will create a beautiful, playful & inclusive space co-designed by the young people who will use it.
+We'll remove barriers in 4 ways.
+1-We unlock physical access by repurposing underused buildings & adapting them to be sensory-considerate, flexible & welcoming.
+2-We remove design barriers by placing end users at the centre of the process.
+Through co-design workshops, autistic & learning-disabled young people will shape a new indoor studio in phase 1, with ambitions for a SEND-adapted padel court in phase 2.
+They will also influence equipment, session structure & the overall vibe.
+3-A sustainable financial model: private hires subsidise free & low-cost sport sessions, creating a viable shared-use model not reliant on grant funding.
+4-We remove social barriers by creating visible opportunities for disabled & non-disabled young people to volunteer, facilitate & participate together.
+Volunteer roles could be: coaching support, travel support, consultation delivery, recruitment & content creation.
+As co-creators & peer facilitators, they will help inclusive participation become the norm.
 Joy, visibility & play sit at the heart of the project.
-We believe that when learning-disabled young people are seen as designers & contributors rather than simply recipients of support, community expectations begin to shift.
-The council plays a critical role as landowner & strategic partner, enabling access to the site and supporting a model that demonstrates how public assets can be activated through co-design, shared stewardship & sustainable community use; together we'll develop a model they can replicate.
+We believe that when learning-disabled young people are seen as designers & contributors rather than recipients of support, community expectations shift.

 Collaboration with young people and the community: In what ways does your initiative engage young people and community members closest to the problem?
 What role do they play in building the solution you deliver?

-At SEACC, young people & learning disabled people are not participants in projects we design for them; they are partners in creating the spaces & experiences they want to see.
-The Hive will be co-designed with autistic & learning-disabled young people who already attend our existing clubs, ensuring the people closest to the problem are at the heart of the solution.
-We'll utilise creative co-design workshops that use play, making & imagination: young people will explore questions such as: what makes a space feel welcoming; what makes movement enjoyable; how would they design their ideal activity space and session.
-These sessions will shape the layout, equipment, environment, session structure and vibe of The Hive.
-Recognising that neurodiverse young people are part of wider support networks, we will also engage siblings & families.
+At SEACC, young people & learning-disabled people are not just participants in projects we design for them; they are partners in creating the spaces & experiences they want.
+We champion LBHF’s co-production framework of ‘nothing about us without us’, and apply to this to both our work with young people & our work with disabled & learning-disabled people.
+Our co-design panel for The Hive will be the Hive Mind: 15 autistic & learning-disabled young people who already attend our existing clubs, and 5 learning disabled young people who use H&F Mencap’s services but currently aren’t SEACC attendees - ensuring the people closest to the problem are at the heart of the solution, whilst also offering ‘inside’ and ‘outside’ perspectives.
+Co-design workshops that use play, making & imagination, will explore questions such as:what makes a space feel welcoming; what makes movement enjoyable; what's their dream space/session.
+These sessions will shape the layout, equipment, environment, session structure & vibe of The Hive.
+Recognising that autistic & learning-disabled young people are part of wider support networks, we will also engage siblings & families.
 Siblings can provide valuable, alternative youth insight - ensuring the space is inclusive to all.
-They will participate in facilitated conversations and creative activities to provide additional insight into barriers, aspirations & opportunities for inclusion.
+They'll participate in facilitated conversations & creative activities to provide additional insight into barriers, aspirations & opportunities for inclusion.
 Parents & carers will contribute their unique perspective on their children's interests, participation patterns & support needs, helping us understand what enables sustained engagement.
-The wider community will be involved through consultation events at our Active Wellbeing Festival, and through volunteering opportunities as the project develops.
-We will create opportunities for disabled & non-disabled young people to contribute alongside one another, building relationships, increasing visibility and strengthening community ownership of the space.
-Young people will remain involved beyond the design phase through testing, evaluation and ongoing decision-making.
+The wider community will be involved through consultation at SEACC & LBHF festivals/events & through volunteering opportunities.
+The Hive Mind group will remain involved from start to end.

 Potential for/Evidence of Impact: How do you imagine your initiative will make a difference in unlocking spaces for and access to physical activity and sport so far?
 If you have already implemented it, what difference have you made so far?
 What is the impact your initiative has had , and or what impact do you envision having in the future?

-The Hive will unlock both physical space & practical access to sport and exercise for autistic and learning-disabled young people who are currently excluded from much mainstream provision.
+The Hive will unlock both physical space & practical access to sport and exercise for autistic & learning-disabled young people who are excluded from much mainstream provision.
 In Year 1, we will deliver free & low-cost sessions for 30–50 young people per week, growing to 80–100 weekly participants by Year 3 as the programme & income-generating activities expand.
 The project will also increase community use of the site through inclusive family events & volunteering opportunities.
 Our existing SEND clubs demonstrate that when young people help shape provision, participation stabilises, confidence grows & social connections strengthen.
+Our Tuesday Club now has an almost 100% retention rate, compared to the set-up model that was designed by a non-disabled staff member.
 Young people who initially observed from the margins now contribute ideas, support peers & take active roles in shaping activities.
-The Hive will build on this success by creating a purpose-designed space where movement, play and belonging are embedded into the environment itself.
+The Hive will build on this success by creating a purpose-designed space where movement, play & belonging are embedded into the environment itself.
 We expect to see: improved confidence; reduced social isolation; increased participation in physical activity.
 However, we are also seeking wider systems change.
 We want learning-disabled young people to be visible contributors to community life and to influence how spaces are designed & used.
-Success will be measured through attendance/retention, but also through evidence of young people shaping decisions, families feeling more connected and new relationships forming between disabled & non-disabled community members.
-The Hive also creates a replicable model for activating underused public assets through co-design, shared stewardship & sustainable funding.
-By demonstrating how inclusive, youth-shaped spaces can benefit the wider we aim to influence how future community facilities are designed, managed & programmed.
+Success will be measured through attendance/retention, but also through evidence of young people shaping decisions, families feeling more connected & new relationships forming between disabled & non-disabled community members.
+The Hive also creates a replicable model: by demonstrating how inclusive, youth-shaped spaces can benefit the wider we aim to influence how future community facilities are designed, managed & programmed.

 Innovation: What is different about your initiative compared to other solutions that are already out there?
 How is your approach original and innovative?

 The Hive challenges a common assumption within sport & community provision: that autistic & learning-disabled young people should adapt to spaces that already exist.
-Instead, we start from the belief that the people who face the greatest barriers to participation should help design the spaces, activities & culture themselves.
+Instead, we start from the belief that the people who face the greatest barriers to participation should help design the spaces, activities & culture themselves and that these spaces are inherently then more attractive to everyone.
 Many initiatives focus on making existing provision more accessible.
 The Hive goes further by using co-design, play & shared ownership to rethink how community spaces are created & who gets to shape them.
 Through creative workshops, testing ideas in practice & ongoing decision-making, autistic & learning-disabled young people will influence everything from the physical environment & activity offer to the behavioural norms of the space.
 Their lived experience becomes a source of expertise rather than something to be accommodated.
 It's also innovative in how it combines inclusion with long-term sustainability.
-By transforming underused public buildings & outdoor space into a shared community asset & combining free community provision with income generated through private hire, we create a model that can thrive beyond short-term grant funding.
+By transforming underused public buildings & outdoor space into a shared community asset & combining free community provision with income generated through private hire, we create a model that can thrive beyond initial grant funding.
 Most importantly, The Hive seeks to change relationships as well as spaces.
-Using beauty, joy, visibility & play as tools for social change, creating opportunities for disabled & non-disabled young people, families, volunteers & community members to participate alongside one another.
-We believe this visibility is critical to shifting assumptions about who spaces are for & who has the right to shape them.
-The result is not simply a new sports facility.
-The Hive is a replicable model for activating public assets & creating spaces where learning-disabled young people are recognised as leaders and co-creators.
+Using beauty, joy, visibility & play as tools for social change and creating opportunities for disabled & non-disabled young people, families, volunteers & community members to participate alongside one another, rather that separate specialist provision.
+We believe this visibility is critical to shifting assumptions about who spaces are for, who has the right to shape them & attitudes towards disabled and learning-disabled people more generally.

 Viability and Scalability: How are you setting your initiative up for success, and what is your plan to ensure operational sustainability of your solution and its impact?
 What are your ideas for scaling your initiative to the next level?

-The Hive is designed for long-term sustainability from the outset.
-Operational viability is underpinned by SEACC's established cross-subsidy model, where earned income supports free and low-cost community provision.
-Private hire of the building and padel court will create a sustainable income stream that helps fund accessible activities for autistic & learning-disabled young people.
-This approach reduces reliance on short-term grant funding while ensuring the space remains accessible to those who need it most.
-Our partnership with the local authority provides a secure pathway to bring underused public assets into active community use.
-SEACC contributes delivery expertise, trusted community relationships & a proven track record of engaging young people through co-designed provision.
-Together, these partnerships create a strong foundation for long-term success.
-We will ensure sustainability through phased development.
-Year 1- focus on co-design, capital improvements & pilot delivery.
-Years 2-3-expand participation, strengthen community ownership & diversify income streams.
-Beyond Year 3 - operate as a stable, community-embedded facility with young people continuing to influence its development.
+The Hive is designed for long-term sustainability.
+Operational viability is underpinned by SEACC's established cross-subsidy model, where earned income supports free community provision.
+Financial modelling demonstrates that private hire of the studio can cover running costs using SEACC’s existing booking & management systems, reducing reliance on future grant funding.
+Our partnership with LBHF provides a pathway to bring underused public assets into active community use, while SEACC contributes delivery expertise, trusted community relationships & a proven track record of engaging young people through co-designed provision.
+Together, this partnership creates a strong foundation for long-term success.
+SEACC can innovate whilst the adoption of wider LBHF frameworks, including the Defend Council Homes approach & Inclusive Design Review Panel, help embed co-production & inclusive design into the project from the outset.
+We'll ensure sustainability through phased development.
+Year 1 will focus on co-design, capital improvements & pilot delivery.
+Years 2–3 will expand participation, strengthen community ownership and diversify income streams, including fundraising for an adapted padel court that provides accessible outdoor activity space & additional revenue.
+Beyond Year 3, The Hive will operate as a stable, community-embedded facility, with autistic & learning-disabled young people continuing to shape provision.
 The model is intentionally replicable.
-We have already identified additional underused sites within the borough and beyond where the approach could be adapted.
-By demonstrating how public assets can be activated through co-design, shared stewardship and sustainable funding, The Hive will create a practical blueprint for local authorities and community organisations seeking to increase access to inclusive sport and movement.
-Scaling will involve strengthening partnerships, sharing learning & supporting other organisations to adapt the model to their own communities.
+We have already identified additional underused sites within & beyond the borough where the approach could be adapted.
+By demonstrating how public assets can be activated through co-design, shared stewardship & sustainable funding, The Hive will create a practical blueprint for others across London and further afield.

 Roles and Responsibilities: Describe how responsibilities are shared among your team or partners.

-Delivery of The Hive will be a partnership between SEACC, the London Borough of Hammersmith & Fulham, autistic and learning-disabled young people, their families and the wider community.
-SEACC will lead project delivery, including capital works, co-design facilitation, programme development, operational management, safeguarding, staffing and community engagement.
+Delivery of The Hive will be a partnership between SEACC, the London Borough of Hammersmith & Fulham, autistic and learning-disabled young people (the Hive Mind), their families and the wider community.
+SEACC will lead project delivery, including appointing the team, delivery of capital works, co-design facilitation, programme development, operational management, safeguarding, staffing and community engagement.
 We will implement our established cross-subsidy model, managing bookings and income generation while ensuring inclusive practice is embedded throughout the project.
-SEACC will also lead monitoring, evaluation and learning.
+SEACC will also lead monitoring, evaluation, learning and sharing of learning.
 The council, as landowner and strategic partner, will provide access to the site, support the process of bringing buildings back into active use and collaborate on long-term stewardship arrangements.
 Their support creates a pathway not only for this site, but for the future activation of other underused public assets across the borough.
-Autistic and learning-disabled young people are not simply beneficiaries of the project; they are co-designers and decision-makers.
+The Hive Mind are not just beneficiaries of the project, they are co-designers and decision-makers.
 Through creative workshops and ongoing involvement, they will influence the layout, equipment, activities, environment and future development of the space.
-Families and carers will contribute their own expertise and insights, helping ensure the project remains responsive to young people's needs and aspirations.
+Siblings, parents and carers will contribute their own expertise and insights, helping ensure the project remains responsive to young people's needs and aspirations.
 The wider community will play an active role through volunteering, participation and shared use of the space.
 By creating opportunities for disabled and non-disabled people to contribute alongside one another, The Hive will build understanding, visibility and community ownership.
 Together, this partnership combines public asset stewardship, community expertise and lived experience leadership to create a sustainable model for inclusive sport, play and community participation.

 Upcoming Milestones: Please provide an overview of the milestones that are required for your initiative to come to fruition/to grow.